Internet-Based Human Subjects Research

-FAU now maintains a license for Qualtrics to conduct online surveys.
-All administrators, faculty, staff, and students have access to use the software using their FAU Net ID and password.
-All surveys conducted at FAU should now be conducted using Qualtrics at the site below.
+Florida Atlantic now maintains a license for Qualtrics to conduct online surveys.
+All administrators, faculty, staff, and students have access to use the software using their Florida Atlantic Net ID and password.
+All surveys conducted at Florida Atlantic should now be conducted using Qualtrics at the site below.
 Qualtrics is a very common tool to conduct surveys, but is less secure.
 It CANNOT be used to collect PHI.

 Surveys must also comply with the university policy on the administration of surveys and questionnaires.

 If you have any questions related to creating a Qualtrics account and using this site please contact John Cahill at email@example.com or by phone at 561-297-0244.

 REDCap is a secure Research Electronic Data Capture service provided by the Office of Information Technology (OIT).
 Sponsored by the Division of Research, REDCap provides electronic data capture services to researchers, faculty, employees and students.
 REDCap is the choice recommended for electronic capture of PHI.
 Redcap is less common, but it is the secure alternative to collect PHI.